jknowles/datasynthR/README.md

 `datasynthR` is built around a simple architecture of correlated samplers, dataset generators, and missingness functions.

+- *correlated samplers* take a vector V of length n and generate another vector of length n correlated with V at a user specified level of *rho* following the distributional form specified in the sampler
+- *generators* combine *correlated samplers* together to generate datasets of known structure, with variables of known distributions, with known correlations among them
+- *missingness functions* apply specifc types of missingness to datasets in order to simulate real world data

 ## Correlated samplers

 These are the workhorse functions of `datasynthR`.
 These functions allow for the